 Prestressed concrete also reduces the overall weight of the structure.
-Prestressed concrete is used in bridges to increase the possible span of the bridge and to make the structure more durable under moving traffic condition.
+Prestressed concrete is used in bridges to increase the possible span of the bridge and to make the structure more durable under moving traffic conditions.

 Prestressed concrete is widely used for residential and commercial products on the interior and exterior of building construction.

 This concrete is used in large-span distance between which is not possible through the normal RCC construction.

 High yield strength steel alloys are used to producing permanent pre-compression in areas subjected to tension.

 The area of tensile stress forces is counteracting by reducing the cross-sectional area of the steel rebar.